codepath/android_guides/Fragment-Navigation-Drawer.md

 </android.support.v4.widget.DrawerLayout>
 ```

-Now, let's setup the drawer in our activity:
+Now, let's setup the drawer in our activity.
+We can also setup the menu icon too.

 ```java
 public class MainActivity extends ActionBarActivity {